hemashushu/xiaoxuan-object-notation/README.md

 {
     name: "ason",
     version: "1.0.1",
-    edition: "2021", // Note that there is a comma.
+    edition: "2021", // Note that ths comma is allowed.
 }
 ```